 Physical and mental pain and suffering: this covers pain, inconvenience, emotional distress, injury to reputation, humiliation, and loss of enjoyment of life (hedonic damages).

 Emotional distress: A person suffers emotional distress if an ordinary person would not be able to handle the distress, including shock, anguish, fright, horror, nervousness, and grief.

 Loss of consortium: This compensates the spouse of an injured or deceased person for the loss of companionship and other damages suffered as a result of their loved one’s injury.
 These claims are often included as part of the primary injury claim since they are harder to prove and quantify and involve sensitive areas of inquiry.

 Also known as special damages, these damages cover losses that an exact dollar amount can quantify.
 Actual or objectively anticipated losses can be allowed, and expert reports or testimony may be needed to prove these losses.
 Economic damages include:

 - Loss of future earning capacity, often related to job loss flowing from the injuries

-- Property damage, for example the cost of repairing or replacing your vehicle
+- Property damage, for example, the cost of repairing or replacing your vehicle

-Punitive damages are designed to punish the defendant for intentional or reckless acts which resulted in plaintiff’s injuries.
+Punitive damages are designed to punish the defendant for intentional or reckless acts which resulted in the plaintiff’s injuries.
 The award of punitive damages is rare, particularly in the personal injury setting.
 Punitive damages are most likely to be recovered when the at-fault driver was under the influence of drugs or alcohol.